Optional

 Install the Graph Data Science Library plugin

-To get started with the movie recommendations dataset:
+To load the movie recommendations dataset:

 -

-Download this .dump file.
+Download this .dump file

 -